EV LEGISLATION GUIDE

 Public Charge Point Regulations 2023

 The Public Charge Point Regulations 2023 (SI 2023/1168) set standards for publicly accessible EV charge points in Great Britain above 8kW.
-These regulations apply to operators of charge points accessible to the general public, including retail car parks, motorway service areas, and on-street charging.
+They apply to operators of charge points accessible to the general public, including retail car parks, motorway service areas, and on-street charging.

 • Contactless payment — publicly accessible charge points above 8kW must accept contactless payment (debit and credit card) without requiring a subscription, app download, or pre-registration.
 This ended the practice of network-only charging that locked out drivers without a specific RFID card.